Letter grades get erased from school, with little consensus on how to replace them

 “Only a universal system seems fair,” he said.
 “I’m just not sure you can have a true meritocracy in a pandemic.”

-Chitnis, 17, the junior at Richard Montgomery High School, said standard grading practices would create inequality for those who might have to juggle jobs or care-giving responsibilities, or who struggle with spotty technology at home.
+Chitnis, 17, the junior at Richard Montgomery High School, said standard grading practices would create inequality for those who might have to juggle jobs or caregiving responsibilities, or who struggle with spotty technology at home.

-“It was definitely a really necessary move,” he said of changing to a pass-incomplete system.
+“It was definitely a really necessary move,” he said of changing to a pass/incomplete system.

-No grading makes the most sense for K-12 students, one Montgomery County teacher wrote in a Facebook post.
+No grading makes the most sense for students in kindergarten through 12th grade, one county teacher wrote in a Facebook post.

 “Our kids could use a break from the constant judgment inherent in grading and testing,” wrote Jennifer Martin, a longtime English teacher and vice president of her teachers union.
 “And then there is the fact that folks are getting sick. . . .
 Let’s just give the whole world a passing grade right now [and] keep the learning going as best we can.”